 For leases, the lease term must be at least 36 months for program eligibility.

 Register the new vehicle with the Massachusetts RMV for a minimum of 36 consecutive months for use in the Commonwealth.
+Vehicles purchased or leased outside the Commonwealth of Massachusetts are eligible to receive a post- purchase rebate as long as the vehicle is registered with the Massachusetts RMV.

 Applicants must not make or allow any modifications to the vehicle’s emissions control